 A nine-month clinical fellowship must be completed after passing the Praxis examination and becoming licensed.
 A minimum of 1,260 hours of clinical experience must be earned.
 At least 80% of those hours must be direct clinical contact regarding disorders, diagnoses, and treatment.
 The other 20% of hours can be met through various activities, including attending training sessions or giving presentations.

 - Screening, response to intervention, or observations of patient

 - Individualized Education Program meetings

-Most states require you to become certified through the American Speech-Language-Hearing Association (ASHA) to become licensed.
+Most states require certification through the American Speech-Language-Hearing Association (ASHA) to become licensed.
 Here are ASHA’s standards for becoming a nationally certified speech-language pathologist (CCC-SLP):

-- Earn your graduate degree from an accredited program
+- Earn a graduate degree from an accredited program

-- Clock in 1,600+ hours of supervised clinical experience during your schooling and clinical fellowship
+- Clock 1,600+ hours of supervised clinical experience during schooling and a clinical fellowship

 - Pass the Praxis examination

 - Take 30 hours of continuing education credits every three years for license renewal

 Step 8: Stay up-to-date with certification, licenses, and continuing education